-Home » Blogs » Stock Market 1O1 » Understanding BSDA account: Features, eligibility, charges and benefits
+Home » Blogs » Stock Market 1O1 » BSDA: Key Features and Eligibility Explained

 Did you know if your value of holdings does not exceed Rs.
 50000, you will not pay any AMC fees?
 Read on to find out more.